 Will RPM be here to stay even if the pandemic is gone?

-While certain laboratory tests such as urinalysis and ultrasound imaging are done at a clinic, the future leans on having a more holistic approach for pregnant patients where scheduled checkups will be more optimized to save time, money and limit exposure to diseases.
+While specific laboratory tests such as urinalysis and ultrasound imaging are done at a clinic, the future leans on having a more holistic approach for pregnant patients where scheduled check-ups will be more optimized to save time, money and limit exposure to diseases